bugcrowd/templates/submissions/description/cryptographic_weakness/weak_hash/use_of_predictable_salt/template.md

-# Use of Predictable Salt

-## Overview of the Vulnerability

 Cryptography is used to ensure secure storage and transmission of data.
 However, there are a number of best practices that must be followed to ensure the cryptography in use remains secure and does not result in the exposure of sensitive data.
 A predictable salt in the hashing mechanism was identified which can allow an attacker to use rainbow table attacks.

 ## Business Impact